Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

   ## Multibranch Pipeline

   In this configuration, the setup is almost identical to the previous pipeline.
-However, this time the pipeline is configured to target all branches of the repository.
-Each branch has its    own pipeline that runs independently, displaying results in separate consoles.
+However, this time the pipeline is configured to match all branches of the repository.
+Each
+  branch has its own pipeline that runs independently, displaying results in separate consoles.
 For this run, three GitHub branches were used: main, jenkins-jobs, and feat/payments.

   ![Diagram](./images/github.png)

-  All branches contain identical Jenkins files, which were recognized and executed by the pipeline.
+  All branches contains identical Jenkins files, which were recognized and executed by the pipeline.
 The image stage has pull in docker hub with versioning set to jma-2.0.

   ![Diagram](./images/multibranchpipeline.png)